 12. Finally, save the file by pressing CTRL + X then Y and finally ENTER.

-13. Next, we need to make the script executable.
+13. Next, we need to make the script executable by using the chmod command.

 sudo chmod 755 /etc/network/if-up.d/macchange